 ANTICIPATED ISSUANCE OF GENERAL OBLIGATION DEBT . . .
-After the issuance of the Certificates, the City anticipates the issuance of additional debt payable from ad valorem taxes in the approximate amount of \$2.9 million in January of 2021.
+After the issuance of the Certificates, the City does not anticipate the issuance of additional debt in calendar year 2021.

 TABLE 11 - OTHER OBLIGATIONS

 The City leases various equipment under capital leases.
 The following is an analysis of the leased assets included in capital assets at September 30, 2019: